Skip to content

 cache + + List of files and directories to cache between jobs

-variables + + Declaring variables and a list of predefined variables available for use
+variables + + Declare variables and list of predefined variables available for use

-parallel:matrix + Creating parallel jobs using a matrix of variables
+parallel:matrix + Create parallel jobs according to a variable matrix

-stage + Defining the stage for a job
+stage + Define the stage for a job

-scripts + List of shell scripts to be executed by the agent
+script + List of shell scripts to be executed by the runner

-before_script + + List of shell scripts to be executed by the agent before the job
+before_script + + List of shell scripts to be executed by the runner before the job

-after_script + + List of shell scripts to be executed by the agent after the job
+after_script + + List of shell scripts to be executed by the runner after the job

-artifacts + List of files and directories to be attached to the job on success
+artifacts + List of files and directories to attach to the job on success

-needs + Array of job names whose successful execution is required to start the current job
+needs + Array of job names whose successful execution is required for the current job to run

 rules + List of conditions to influence field behavior